 Then carefully move along each tooth with your file using smooth strokes until all teeth are evenly sharpened.
 Repeat this process on the other side of the blade until all teeth are sharpened.

-Knowing how to properly sharpen your circular saw blades can come in handy when your blades start losing their sharpness over time.
+Knowing how to sharpen your circular saw blades properly can come in handy when your blades start losing their sharpness over time.

 How To Sharpen A Circular Saw Blade